 Radeon RX Vega 64 is the latest flagship graphics card from AMD, and GeForce GTX 1080 is a high-end graphics card from Nvidia in the GeForce 10 graphics card series.
 Both of these graphics cards are meant for high-end gaming and are competitors of each other.
-Radeon RX Vega 64 is a much newer product and is the top-end graphics card from AMD while GeForce GTX 1080 is also power packed and is one of the most powerful graphics cards for gaming today.
-Here in this post I am going to compare both these powerful graphics cards, so that you can easily decide that which one you should buy for your gaming PC.
+Radeon RX Vega 64 is a much newer product and is the top-end graphics card from AMD while GeForce GTX 1080 is also power-packed and is one of the most powerful graphics cards for gaming today.
+Here in this post, I am going to compare both these powerful graphics cards, so that you can easily decide which one you should buy for your gaming PC.

-Important Note: Radeon RX Vega 64 is available in both air cooled and liquid cooled version.
+Important Note: Radeon RX Vega 64 is available in both air cooled and liquid cooled versions.
 Here I am comparing the normal air-cooled variant of Radeon RX Vega 64 to the reference Geforce GTX 1080.

 Radeon RX Vega 64 vs GeForce GTX 1080 Comparison

 Here is the comparison of Radeon RX Vega 64 and GeForce GTX 1080 graphics cards based on their performance, features, and specifications.